azzazzel/azzazzel.github.io/content/posts/2026-04-15-The-Inference-Engine-Bringing-Models-to-Life.md

 #### Inference Request Processing

 6. The service receives a request.
 The payload is a string.
-7. The service performs standard checks to ensure the request should be processed (authentication, rate‑limit, quotas, etc.).
+7. The service performs standard checks to ensure the request should be processed (authentication, rate-limit, quotas, etc.).
 It may also enhance/change the message according to some policy _(spellcheck, anonymization, ...)_.
 8. The service calls the tokenizer to convert the content into token IDs.
 It's crucial that the service uses the exact same tokenizer and vocabulary as the one the model used during training.
 9. The service gets a vector of token IDs from the tokenizer
 10. The service requests to start a computation session on the currently loaded inference runtime, passing the vector of token IDs.